EMU circulation planning for Silesian Railways: case study and a quantum approach: Model

-where $|R|$ is the number of types of EMUs.
-Here, the arc to the given train can be from all other trains, with all possible EMU types, and the square is for all combinations of joining EMUs.
-Regarding scaling, in the worst case the problem size (i.e., the number of binary variables $|\vec{x}|$, equal to the number of arcs and hyper-arcs) is
+where $|R|$ is the number of types of EMUs (this assumes for simplicity $|T|$ = $|V|$, but if we want to be precise, it is enough to replace $T$ by $V$).
+Here, the arc to the given train can be from all other trains, with all possible EMU types, and the quadratic factor accounts for all possible pairs of source trips in coupled-EMU arcs.
+Regarding scaling, in the worst case, the problem size (i.e., the number of binary variables $|\vec{x}|$, equal to the number of arcs and hyper-arcs) is

 However, since the coupling of EMUs is allowed only in a predefined subset of trips $T'' \subset T$, the actual problem is smaller.
 In the worst case we obtain